MightyMedia/Simple-Social-Share/README.md

 ### Initialize with Options

 There are several basic options you can pass along during the initialization.
-They can be overwritten by individual data attriutes per network.
+They can be overwritten by individual data attributes per network.

 __Plain javascript__
 ```javascript